PROMOTING INTEGRATION OF VENEZUELAN REFUGEES AND MIGRANTS IN HOST COMMUNITIES

 In partnership with the Office of the United Nations High Commissioner for Refugees (UNHCR), AVSI Ecuador implements the project “ACTIVADOS: Promoting Integration of Venezuelan Refugees and Migrants in Host Communities” in Manabí, Ecuador.

-The project's goal is to foster local integration, peaceful coexistence and to protect Venezuelan refugees and migrants in the cities of Manta and Portoviejo.
-AVSI Ecuador will also improve access to formal work for Venezuelan refugees and migrants and for the Ecuadorian local community, through a strategy based on market research.
+The project’s goal is to foster local integration, peaceful coexistence and to protect Venezuelan refugees and migrants in the cities of Manta and Portoviejo.
+AVSI Ecuador will also use market research to improve access to formal work for Venezuelan refugees and migrants and for the local Ecuadorian community.

 With more than 4.3 million Venezuelan refugees and migrants living outside of the country, the displacement of Venezuelans is the largest outflow of a population in recent Latin American history and one of the largest in the world.